 The applicant tracking process is industry jargon for how roles are posted, tracked and onboarded; all relevant when it comes to identifying relevant CVs for your position.

 I know this is logical and yet can still be missed, especially if you have an open application process where CVs aren’t filtered for you first.

-This is the beauty of using someone like ourselves at Recruit Zone who can take care of this for you, our own ATS (Applicant Tracking Software) is unique in the field enabling you to post roles, track and then onboard professionally.
+This is the beauty of using someone like ourselves at Candidate Wizard who can take care of this for you, our own ATS (Applicant Tracking Software) is unique in the field enabling you to post roles, track and then onboard professionally.

 For instance, if a qualification or skills is a deal breaker then it must be a no, which leads me onto how to create your yes, no and maybe piles.